raspberrypilearning/lego-robot-car/en/step_4.md

 --- /task ---

-At the moment, the motors will only turn in the forward direction.
-By using the `pos` parameter, you can make the motors turn in all directions.
+At the moment, the motors will only turn the wheels in the forward direction.
+By using the `pos` parameter, you can make them turn in all directions.

 --- task ---

-Add to your `move` function so that the motors can turn backwards, left and right.
+Add to your `move` function so that the motors can turn the wheels backwards, left, and right.

 --- code ---
 ---